Thermodynamics of Quantum Heat Bath: Finite-dimensional quantum systems

 In the case of a finite dimensional system one further assumption can be made without loss of generality, and this is that the measure can be normalized in such a way that the total measure of the phase space is unity.
 Thus if we write ${\mathbb P(A)}$ for the measure of any measurable set $A \in \mathcal F$, then ${\mathbb P({\mathit\Gamma})} = 1$.
 With this convention, the quantum phase space has the structure of a probability space $({\mathit\Gamma}, \mathcal F, {\mathbb P})$, upon which the Hamiltonian function $H: {\mathit\Gamma} \rightarrow {\mathds R}$ is a random variable.
 This means we can use the tools of probability theory for the solution of problems in quantum statistical mechanics, e.g., for the computation of averages in the thermodynamic limit.

 The interpretation of phase-space functions as random variables is a feature of the quantum theory of finite systems, and as such offers an advantage over the situation in classical statistical mechanics, where this interpretation is generally not available \cite{K1}.
-It is important to note that we have no need in our approach to ascribe any significance to the term ``random state" beyond the fact that it means a point in a state space equipped with a probability measure.
-In particular, we are not relying in any special way on the theory of measurement in quantum mechanics.
-On the other hand, the use of probabilistic methods as an aid to the study of foundational issues in the quantum statistical mechanics of finite dimensional systems is indeed both suggestive and effective.
+It is important to note, however, that we have no need in our approach to assign any significance to the term ``random state" beyond the fact that it means a point in a state space equipped with a probability measure.
+In particular, we do not rely in any special way on the theory of measurement in quantum mechanics.
+Nor, unlike the recent literature on typical states, do we make use of the notion of ``choosing a state at random".
+Likewise, no Bayesian reasoning is involved beyond the idea of introducing an {\it a priori} distribution on the space of states.
+On the other hand, the use of modern probabilistic methods as a basis for a critical re-examination of foundational issues in the quantum statistical mechanics of finite dimensional systems is indeed both suggestive and essential.